Modifier 52: Understanding and Correct Application

 Yes, different payers may have specific requirements for using modifier 52.
 It’s important to check the payer’s guidelines before submitting claims.

-One Thought to “Modifier 52: Understanding and Correct Application”
+1 thought on “Modifier 52: Understanding and Correct Application”

 Leave a Reply